-- D. Have accessible at all times a cell phone or other means to readily communicate with individuals or entities outside the transport vehicle, including law enforcement and the department; - 3.
-The facility agent transporting the marijuana product shall report any vehicle accidents in which the transport vehicle is involved within one (1) hour to law enforcement and the licensed or certificated entity for whom the agent is transporting; and - 4.
-After transport, revise the trip plan to reflect the actual route taken and the end date and time of transportation, and deliver the revised trip plan to a person designated by the transporting entity for this purpose; - (E) Any vehicle accident, vehicle malfunction, incident of theft, attempted theft, or loss of marijuana product shall be reported to the department within two (2) hours of becoming aware of the incident, in accordance with Department guidance. - (F) All trip plans and revised trip plans shall be maintained by the facility transporting the marijuana product for at least five (5) years. - (G) Video and GPS Monitoring in Transportation Vehicles. - 1.
-Electronic video monitoring for transportation of marijuana product must include video cameras with a recording resolution of at least 1920 x 1080, or the equivalent, at a rate of at least fifteen (15) frames per second, that operates in such a way as to allow identification of people and activities in the monitored space, in all lighting levels, that are that are installed in manner that will prevent the video camera from being readily obstructed, tampered with, or disabled. - 2.
-Video cameras must provide coverage of the driver and passenger compartment of the vehicle, and any space where marijuana product is stored or can be accessed during transit, including any doors that lead to where the marijuana product is stored. - 3.
-Licensees must store all recordings from the video cameras and GPS data for at least sixty (60) days in a secure on-site or off-site location or through a service or network that provides on-demand access to the recordings that allows for providing copies of the recordings to the department upon request, in the requested format, at the expense of the licensee. - (5) Security Requirements Related to Transfers Between Facility Licensees Operating on the Same Premises. - (A) Facility agents transferring marijuana product between facility licensees operating on the same premises shall - - 1.
-Prior to transferring marijuana product, complete and print an inventory manifest generated from the statewide track and trace system, which shall be provided by the facility from which the marijuana product is transferred. - 2.
-During transfer- - A. Have facility agent identification card(s) accessible at all times; and - B. Have a copy of the applicable inventory manifest and trip plan accessible for the duration of the transfer. - (B) Any incident of theft, attempted theft, or loss of marijuana product during transfer shall be reported to the department within two (2) hours of becoming aware of the incident, in accordance with department guidance. - (6) Warehouse Storage, Generally. - (A) A medical or marijuana facility licensee shall be allowed to store marijuana product in compliance with the requirements and prohibitions provided in this chapter. - (B) Transportation facility certificate holders may only store marijuana product for purposes related to the transportation of marijuana product.

-- (C) Facility licensees shall store all marijuana product - - 1.
+- 2. Video cameras must provide coverage of the driver and passenger compartment of the vehicle, and any space where marijuana product is stored or can be accessed during transit, including any doors that lead to where the marijuana product is stored. - 3.
+Licensees must store all recordings from the video cameras and GPS data for at least sixty (60) days in a secure on-site or off-site location or through a service or network that provides on-demand access to the recordings that allows for providing copies of the recordings to the department upon request, in the requested format, at the expense of the licensee. - 4.
+Video monitoring must be active at all times when marijuana product is inside, entering, or exiting the vehicle. - (5) Security requirements related to transfers between licensees operating on the same premises. - (A) Facility agents transferring marijuana product between licensees operating on the same premises shall - - 1.
+Prior to transferring marijuana product, complete and print an inventory manifest generated from the state-wide track and trace system, which shall be provided by the facility from which the marijuana product is transferred. - 2.
+Transfer of marijuana product may be done by motor vehicle or other secure means.
+During transfer, facility agents must - - A. Have facility agent identification card(s) accessible at all times; and - B. Have a copy of the applicable inventory manifest and trip plan accessible for the duration of the transfer. - (B) Any incident of theft, attempted theft, or loss of marijuana product during transfer shall be reported to the department within two (2) hours of becoming aware of the incident. - (6) Warehouse storage, generally. - (A) Licensees shall be allowed to store marijuana product in compliance with the requirements and prohibitions provided in this chapter. - (B) Transportation facility certificate holders may only store marijuana product for purposes related to the transportation of marijuana product. - (C) Licensees shall store all marijuana product - - 1.
 At designated location(s) within the facility where the licensee is approved to operate; or - 2.
-In off-site warehouses that have been approved by the department in writing, pursuant to this chapter. - (D) Facility licensees that utilize one or more off-site warehouses to store marijuana product must apply for and be granted a separate certificate to operate each warehousing premises. - 1.
+In warehouses that have been approved by the department in writing, pursuant to this chapter. - (D) Licensees that utilize one (1) or more warehouses to store marijuana product must apply for and be granted a separate certificate to operate each warehousing premises. - 1.
 Application requirements are included in the facility applications section of this chapter. - 2.
 Approved warehouse certificates shall be associated with an existing facility license. - 3.
-Transportation certificate holders will not be granted a warehouse certificate. - 4.
-Transfers between a licensed facility and its off-site warehouse must comply with the transportation security requirements provided in this rule. - 5.
-Transfers may not be made between a licensed facility and a different licensee's off-site warehouse. - 6.
-Offsite warehouses for dispensary licensees must be located within the congressional district in which the underlying facility license was awarded.
+Transportation licensees will not be granted a warehouse certificate. - 4.
+Transfers between a licensed facility and its warehouse must comply with the transportation security requirements provided in this rule. - 5.
+Transfers may not be made between a licensed facility and a different licensee's warehouse.

+- 6. Warehouses for dispensary licensees must be located within the congressional district in which the underlying facility license was awarded. - 7.
+Warehouses facilities may not share space with any other facility or licensee.

-AUTHORITY: Sections 1.3.(1)(b), 1.3.(2), 2.4(1)(b), and 2.4(4) of Article XIV, Mo.
+AUTHORITY: sections 1.3.(1)(b), 1.3.(2), 2.4(1)(b), and 2.4(4) of Article XIV, Mo.
 Const.
 Emergency rule filed Jan.
 20, 2023, effective Feb.
-3, 2023, expires Aug.
+3, 2023, expired Aug.
 1, 2023.
-An emergency and a proposed rule covering this same material will be published in the March 1, 2023, issue of the Missouri Register.
+Original rule filed Jan.
+20, 2023, effective July 30, 2023.